Extra Sides: Sky Club Supper Club owner is also a memorabilia collector with rare items from the early days

-PLOVER, WI (WFRV) -The Freund family has been operating the legendary Sky Club Supper Club for three generations.
+PLOVER, Wis.
+(WFRV) -The Freund family has been operating the legendary Sky Club Supper Club for three generations.

 Co-owner Eric Freund has also spent considerable time gathering memorabilia from the early days and it’s an interesting look back in time.